estes-sj/discord-music-bot/README.md

    Included is a `docker-compose.yaml`.
 To run the bot with `docker-compose`, follow these steps:

    1. Make sure the `.env` file is in the root directory of the project (where your `docker-compose.yaml` file is located).
-   2. In the terminal, navigate to the directory with the `docker-compose.yaml` file.
+   2. In the terminal, navigate to the directory with the `docker-compose.yaml` file, `docker-music-bot`.
    3. Use the following command to start the bot:
    ```bash
    docker-compose up -d --build
    ```

-4. **Bot should now be live**:
+4. **Bot is now live**:
-   - Once the bot is running, it should appear online in your Discord server and be able to join voice channels and play music.
+   - Once the bot is running, it will appear online in your Discord server and be able to join voice channels and play music.

 ## Configuration